 The standard also covers situations where an employer voluntarily removes a worker from exposure to lead due to the effects of lead on the employee's medical condition, even though the standard does not require removal.
-In these situations MRP benefits must also be provided as though the standard required removal.
+In these situations MRP benefits must still be provided as though the standard required removal.
 Finally, it is important to note that in all cases where removal is required, respirators cannot be used as a substitute.
-Respirators may be used before removal becomes necessary, but not as an alternative to a transfer to a low exposure job or to a lay-off with MRP benefits.
+Respirators may be used before removal becomes necessary, but not as an alternative to a transfer to a low-exposure job, or to a lay-off with MRP benefits.

-X. Employee Information and Training
+X. Employee Information, Training and Certification-subsection (I)

-Your employer is required to provide an information and training program for all employees exposed to lead at or above the action level or who may suffer skin or eye irritation from lead.
-This program must inform these employees of the specific hazards associated with their work environment, protective measures which can be taken, the danger of lead to their bodies (including their reproductive systems), and their rights under the standard.
-In addition your employer must make readily available to all employees, including those exposed below the action level, a copy of the standard and these appendices.
+Your employer is required to provide an information and training program for all employees exposed to lead above the action level or who may suffer skin or eye irritation from lead compounds such as lead arsenate or lead azide.
+The program must train these employees regarding the specific hazards associated with their work environment, protective measures which can be taken, including the contents of any compliance plan in effect, the danger of lead to their bodies (including their reproductive systems), and their rights under the standard.
+All employees must be trained prior to initial assignment to areas where there is a possibility of exposure over the action level.